-The Kasilof River is located just south of the Kenai River by 11 miles and is slightly smaller in size.
+The Kasilof River, known as the “little brother of the Kenai”, is located just south of the Kenai River by 11 miles and is slightly smaller in size.
 It begins at Tustamena Lake, the largest Lake on the Kenai Peninsula and flows northwest for 17 miles before dumping into Cook Inlet.
 The Kasilof is considerably more glacial or turbid than the Kenai as it does not have two lakes in its system to help filter the suspended glacial silt.
 Tustamena Lake has several large glaciers that feed directly into the lake.
 The river supports king salmon, sockeye salmon, silver salmon, pink salmon and steelhead trout as well as dolly varden and resident rainbow trout.

 Fishing the Kasilof is much different from fishing the Kenai, largely because it is a drift-only river and motors are not allowed.
 Fished from a drift boat, the Kasilof offers a very relaxed and peaceful experience.
 We fish two sections of the Kasilof River: one drift from Tustamena Lake to the Sterling Highway and another from the Sterling Highway to tide-water.
 The Sterling highway to tidewater drift is by far the most popular as this is the section that offers the most productive water for king salmon.
 The Kasilof has two distinct runs of kings: an early run in May and June and late run that arrives throughout July and early August.
 The early run consists of both hatchery and naturally produced king salmon and they are mainly returning to a tributary named Crooked Creek located just ten miles upriver from Cook Inlet.

 The Kasilof River Offers Great Fishing All Season for King Salmon, Sockeye Salmon, Silver Salmon, and Steelhead